stefanodixon-ux/webMAN-MOD/README.md

 - bguerville for ps3xploit, tools, web downloader & package installer modules and port of ntfslib
 - The team that ported NTFS library from PSL1ght to PS3 SDK (freddy38510, bguerville, Zar, deank, Joonie)
 - Mysis, who wrote some useful libs and did the reverse engineering of [VSH Exports functions](https://www.psdevwiki.com/ps3/VSH_Exports)
-- 3141card for unlock HDD and VSH Menu POC & Littlebalup for his enhancement/new features
+- 3141card for unlock HDD, vsh stub-libs + header RE and for VSH Menu POC & Littlebalup for his enhancement/new features
 - jjolano (John Olano) for OpenFTP server
 - OsirisX for PS3XPAD and the source code needed for gamepad emulation
 - Berion & Brunolee for the graphics & icons